ddupas/ddupas.github.io/_posts/2023-01-17-Plate of Shrimp.md

 everything, but enough that it's comfortable.

-Before I replaced the touchpad button board on this laptop, Windows would not boot off the hard drive or iso key.{: .notice--info}
+Before I replaced the touchpad button board on this laptop, Windows would not boot off the hard drive or iso key.
+{: .notice--info}

 I just want to create.